git-pkgs/pin/README.md

 ## Stability

-pin commits to backwards compatibility on three surfaces.

-The Go API at `github.com/git-pkgs/pin` is the headline.
-The functions `Sync`, `Add`, `Outdated`, `Verify`, `Remove`, `List`, `Path`, `Init`, `SBOM`, `EncodeLock`, and `New`, plus the `Client` reusable-client pattern and the option, result, and error types they take, are covered.
-The `lock`, `manifest`, `pinfs`, and `assets` sub-packages are covered too.
-So are the sentinel errors.
+The Go API at `github.com/git-pkgs/pin` covers the functions `Sync`, `Add`, `Outdated`, `Verify`, `Remove`, `List`, `Path`, `Init`, `SBOM`, `EncodeLock`, and `New`, plus the `Client` reusable-client pattern and the option, result, and error types they take.
+The `lock`, `manifest`, `pinfs`, and `assets` sub-packages are covered too, along with the sentinel errors.
 Removing or renaming any of these requires a new major version (`/v2`, `/v3`).
 New fields on option structs are additive and don't bump the major version.

 `pin.lock` carries a `pin:lockfile_version` property under the CycloneDX metadata.
 A binary refuses any lockfile whose version it doesn't recognise.
 New fields land as additive properties under the `pin:` namespace and don't bump the version.
 A version bump only happens on incompatible schema changes and arrives as a separate release with migration notes.

-`pin.yaml` follows the same shape.
-New fields are additive and existing fields keep their meaning across releases.
-Removals or semantic changes ship under a new major version with explicit migration steps.
+`pin.yaml` follows the same convention: new fields are additive, existing fields keep their meaning across releases, and removals or semantic changes ship under a new major version with explicit migration steps.

 The `pinfs.Writer` interface and the `source.Resolver` interface are stable in shape: adding a method to either is a breaking change.
 New behaviour goes on a parallel interface or option struct instead.

-`api_stability_test.go` references every public symbol so a removed or renamed export breaks `go build` immediately. pkg.go.dev tracks the live exported surface.
+`api_stability_test.go` references every public symbol so a removed or renamed export breaks `go build` immediately; pkg.go.dev is the live record.

 ## License